populationgenomics/analysis-runner/analysis_runner/README.md

 There are two ways to run the analysis-runner CLI:

-- **Omitting** the `--repository` parameter: the repository containing the local directory that you're in is used.
+- **Omitting** the `--repository` parameter: uses the repository of the current directory.
 The repository name will be retrieved from the git remote URL, while the commit of HEAD is used (if the `--commit` parameter is omitted).
 The script path is made relative to the root of the git repository.
 For example: